verylowfreq/experimental-solvespace-on-browser/docs/README.md

 ## Known issues / 既知の問題点

- - Pointer and touch position is sometimes misaligned a little.
- - Main drawning area sometimes misalign.
- - ~~Cannot open/save file (Not implemented)~~
- - You can open with Safari on iOS~~, but...~~
+ - You can open with Safari on iPad OS.
+Not tested on iOS.
-   - ~~Cannot move the camera.~~
-   - ~~Cannot open a menu.
-Cannot click buttons on some dialog.~~
  - You can or cannot run on Web browser on Android devices.
    - Not tested.
+   - Works on Tablet device.
+Display issue on Smartphone device.
- - Color picker not react to mouse click.
+ - ~~Color picker not react to mouse click.~~
  - Extrude operation often fails ~~(more often than desktop build).~~
    - ~~Workaround: Use "Force NURBS" option.~~
    - Set "configuration -> chord tolerance" to "0.1" manually. (maybe "0" is set if you encounter this problem.)